Shlomo-Moller/hocs/README.md

 }
 ```

-Now let's make new simple versions of our components, that **don't** manage any subscriptions, and only provide UI:
+Now let's make new simple versions of our components, that **don't** manage any subscriptions, and only provide UI.
+We'll expose the new subscribing version of them using `withSubscription`:

 **Inside `UsersList.js`:**
 ```js